Song812ads/WebHandGesture/README.md

 ![alt text](anh/image-10.png)

-Because, it's not in this demo I will show some image about how it work
+Because, it's not in this demo I will show some image about how it works

-When there is no data yet in database
+When there is 1 data in database

 ![alt text](anh/image-14.png)